The Future of Insurance Software. Insights I learned working on the front line of change

 To me, the past 25 years tell the story of an industry that has been transformed by difficult cycles of boom and bust.
 But, as tough as those experiences were, they taught us how to develop better products, run leaner and invest more wisely.
 They strengthened the entire ecosystem-making it more efficient, adaptable and resilient.

 I think the maturation started in the 90s when the first tech bubble was expanding.
-Everyone had an eye on the future, even though trying to build new capability on 20 or 30-year-old back-office systems was an almost impossible task.
+Everyone had an eye on the future, even though trying to build new capability on 20 or 30-year-old policy administration systems was an almost impossible task.
 The internet was new, and possibilities seemed boundless until the bubble burst.

 Almost overnight, investment and new development slowed to a crawl-but, even though we became frustrated by the slow pace of growth, we didn't stop adapting and trying to grow.
 The internet continued to explode.